-Airservices is committed to facilitating the successful entry of Unmanned Aerial Systems (UAS) into controlled airspace in a staged process that integrates with manned operations.
+Airservices is committed to facilitating the successful entry of RPAS into controlled airspace in a staged process that will integrate with manned operations.
 Consistent with this goal, Airservices continues to participate in the Civil Aviation Safety Authority (CASA) UAS Sub Committee.

 Operational concept – Management of RPAS in ATM operations